What does it hold for competitive price intelligence in this competitive market in the near future?

 At GrowByData, we have been researching current products, listening to customers and continuing to enhance our price intelligence solutions.
 The market is saturated with tools that offer price intelligence – from the cheap to the expensive, from the completely automated to those that are completely manual.

 If you are a manufacturer and sell a few products, then you may not urgently need a price intelligence solution, although it is valuable to understand where the market is headed.
-However, if you a retailer selling over a 1000 SKUs (even 100 if you are in a competitive yet high margin category), you definitely need a price intelligence solution.
+However, if you a retailer selling over 1000 SKUs (even 100 if you are in a competitive yet high margin category), you definitely need a price intelligence solution.
 Now in this segment, you may be selling products that don’t have children SKUs.
 In this case, market solutions may suffice.
 However, if you are selling products with child SKU (or variants), then you are in trouble.

 Retailers in the apparel category are troubled by this.
 Take an example – you sell a Fruit of the Loom T-Shirt Size Large in packs of 2.
 This costs $21.97.
 If you want the same set for a size “Medium”, it costs $21.92.
 So the price varies by size.
 If you select a different color or other combinations, prices will vary.
 So you want your competitive price intelligence solution to tell you exactly how much a competitor is selling the same SKU Fruit of the Loom T-Shirt Size Large in packs of 2.
-If any of the product attributes are different, you don’t have an apple to apple combination and thus you won’t be effectively pricing.
+If any of the product attributes are different, you don’t have an apple to apple combination and thus you won’t be pricing effectively.

 We found that many solutions in the competitive price intelligence space don’t provide this level of precision when they make a suggestion.
 They may suggest a price change, however, it may be for 1 T-Shirt vs 2 in the example above.
 As a result of this incorrect deliverable, customers are frustrated and seeking precision.